 Related resources

-Anxiety disorders affect 12% of Canadians annually according to Statistics Canada, with environmental factors playing a significant role in symptom severity.
-Disorganized spaces create unpredictability, triggering the brain's threat detection systems even when no real danger exists.
+Does a clean room improve mental health?
+The evidence suggests yes, partly because clean rooms are predictable rooms.
+Disorganised spaces create unpredictability, triggering the brain's threat detection systems even when no real danger exists.
 When you cannot quickly locate items or navigate your space efficiently, your amygdala interprets this as potential threat, maintaining elevated anxiety levels.
-Organized homes provide clear visual pathways and predictable item locations, signaling safety to your nervous system.
+Organised homes provide clear visual pathways and predictable item locations, signaling safety to your nervous system.
+Anxiety disorders affect roughly 12% of Canadians annually according to Statistics Canada, and environmental factors play a significant role in symptom severity.

 Decision fatigue compounds anxiety symptoms throughout the day.
 Every misplaced item requires multiple micro-decisions: where to look first, whether to search now or later, what to move to find it.
 Research from Cornell University found that adults make over 35,000 decisions daily, with cluttered environments significantly increasing this cognitive burden.
 Organized spaces eliminate hundreds of unnecessary decisions, preserving mental energy for important choices and reducing the overwhelm that characterizes anxiety disorders.